satorinin/chimichan/docs/master_design.md

 3. Comprehension UX: what thresholds trigger "fully-known" sentence highlighting vs "mostly-known" suggestions?
 4. Offline fallback: if AnkiConnect is unreachable, should the extension still run in read-only mode using cached WordDB?
 5. Security: sign extension packages and document how to add user-provided pitch files safely.
+6. How should the system handle conflicting entries in Yomitan dictionaries (e.g., multiple readings or pitch patterns for the same surface form)?
+7. Should the dictionary loader support user-defined dictionaries, and if so, how will conflicts with system dictionaries be resolved?

 ## Files to inspect / update first
 - `docs/` — read the per-component docs (listed above).